Planning Your Event

 Creations by Leslie has many styles of beautiful, tasteful religious invitations to choose from for either a first communion or bar or bat mitzvah celebration.
 All of the invitations are produced on first-quality card stock, and the graphics are stunning.
-Once you choose a design, enter your preferred text, and you will receive an email proof within three days.
-After you approve the invitation, your order will be printed and arrive at your home within a week.
+Once you choose a design, enter your preferred text, and you will receive an email proof within one to two business days.
+After you approve the invitation, your order will be printed and arrive at your home typically within a week.
 If people will be coming from out of town, plan to send the invitations at least two months before the event.

 Every family has its own treasured customs, but a common practice for first communion is for girls to dress in white with a small veil, giving them the appearance of miniature brides.
 Boys usually wear dress slacks with a shirt and tie or a suit.

 One of the customs at a bat or bar mitzvah party is for the child to light candles and give thanks to the important people in her or his life, especially anyone who has passed away.
 This is sometimes done in rhyme.

 Whatever the custom, remember Creations by Leslie when it is time to order your special religious invitations.